nhanb/pytaku-old-gae/README.markdown

 Pytaku currently gets data from [batoto][1] and [kissmanga][2].
 Manga info is saved to Pytaku's own database after first view, so naturally popular manga titles will be blazing fast because somebody else has probably triggered the first view before you :)

+There's also a backup site: https://pytaku2.appspot.com - Note that it uses a completely separate database so your data from the main site will not be there, and it will most likely be a few commits behind the main site.
+Use it when I've somehow messed up the main one :)

 # How to develop